spikying/chptr/README.md

 ## `spixNovel edit [FILTER]`

 Adjust sentence and paragraph endings to allow for easier editing.
+Commit changes with SAVE command.

 ```
 USAGE